2lian/Motion-Stack/docs/source/manual/api.rst

 Loading you own node
 ^^^^^^^^^^^^^^^^^^^^

-In the next section we will replace the default motion stack lvl1 node :py:class:`easy_robot_control.joint_state_interface.JointNode` with our own modified node, from our package.
+In the next section we will replace the default motion stack lvl1 node :py:class:`motion_stack.ros2.default_node.lvl1.DefaultLvl1` with our own modified node, from our package.
 We will make the launch API load our node instead of the default.

 In your launcher overload :py:meth:`.LevelBuilder.get_node_lvl1` with: